giacomo-dantonio/learning/README.md

 Scott Meyers
     *Effective Modern C++: 42 Specific Ways to Improve Your Use of C++11 and C++14*.

+Luca Palmieri
+    *Zero To Production In Rust*

+Jon Gjengset
+    *Rust for Rustaceans.
+Idiomatic Programming for Experienced Developers*

 ### Software architecture

 Eric Evans